Courses

 • Anyone interested in the concept of sustainable cities – including those interested in the development of their own local community – who wants to understand the foundations of modern urban development

-The DBL programme at IIHS contributed to Solar Decathlon India in two ways.
-The first was managing the setup, customisation and management of the Moodle-based Learning Management Systems (LMS) where all the learning resources were hosted and accessed by the participants.
+The DBL programme at IIHS contributes to SDI in two ways.
+The first is managing the setup, customisation and management of the Moodle-based Learning Management Systems (LMS) where all the learning resources are hosted and accessed by the participants.
+The second is in helping create learning resources for the participants.

-The second was in helping create learning resources for the participants.
-The learning resources included 10 Self Learning Modules of about 45 minutes each.
-These Self Learning Modules offer a rich multimedia learning experience to the participants and are designed and developed by the animators, graphic artists, instructional designers, technical specialists and video producers in the DBL team.
-The modules use a mix of highly engaging, visually rich audio-visual learning resources that consist of carefully designed animations to illustrate the fine technical aspects of net-zero-energy building design principles.
+The learning resources include 13 Self-Learning Modules (SLMs) of about 45 minutes each.
+These SLMs offer a rich multimedia learning experience and are designed and developed by animators, graphic artists, instructional designers, technical specialists, and video producers in the DBL team.
+The modules use highly engaging audio-visual resources, including carefully designed animations, to illustrate the finer technical aspects of net-zero energy building design principles.